openzipkin/zipkin-aws/README.md

 ### SQSCollector

-Collects Spans from SQS using the AwsBufferedAsyncClient.
-This client maintains a queue and thread for buffering API requests and pre-fetching messages.
-By default this client will block a request for up to 20 seconds while waiting for messages.
+Collects Spans from SQS using the AmazonSQSAsyncClient.
+By default this client uses long polling and will wait on a response for up to 20 seconds.
 After messages are received or the wait time is reached the client will start a new request.
 Messages that are accepted by the collector are deleted from SQS after successfully storing them.